Commercial Wiring (CW31) Technical Certificate of Credit

-The Commercial Wiring Technical Certificate provides instruction in the knowledge and skills necessary to perform wiring functions in a commercial setting.
+The Commercial Wiring Technical Certificate of Credit provides instruction in the knowledge and skills necessary to perform wiring functions in a commercial setting.
+Topics include safety practices, blueprint and schematic reading and interpretation, and wiring procedures and practices.

 Students may enter the program in any semester.
 The certificate may be completed in two (2) semesters.
 To graduate, students must earn a minimum of 18 credit hours.